 (fleas, bedbugs, etc. hide in the walls)

 But I'm starting to understand how corruption interferes with the development process.
 There are, for example, many phantom schools -- schools on the books that were paid for by government money, but the schools don't actually exist.
 The same is true for health clinics, and for other money intended to help the poor.
 So its easy to call for more social services, and the government sometimes answers, but how much of it reaches its intended destination?
-I don't know the exact figure, but it's nowhere near what's allocated from what I heard today (no politician has ever been jailed for corruption, there was one removed from office over corruption in school construction, they admitted the problem and repaid donors to compensate for what had been stolen, but the president reappointed him the next day so there was no real penalty even in this case).
+I don't know the exact figure, but it's nowhere near what's allocated from what I heard today (no politician has ever been jailed for corruption, there was one removed from office over corruption in school construction, he admitted the problem and repaid donors to compensate for what had been stolen, but the president reappointed him the next day so there was no real penalty even in this case).